cs4241-21a/a1-gettingstarted/README.md

 # Design Achievements
 ### I created a color palette from Adobe's color palette creator.
 - I was going for some pastel-like colors, and I found Split Complementary to work well with what I had in mind.
-This resulted in a few low saturation, high brightness colors for the background, along with much darker and slightly more saturated colors for the text.
+I chose a few low saturation, high brightness colors for the background, along with some much darker and slightly more saturated colors for the text.
 - The picture of the color wheel is in `Color Palette.png`.